Wilfrid Laurier: Political beginnings

 Laurier decided to remain in Victoriaville.
 He slowly became well known across the town with a population of 730, and was even elected mayor not so long after he settled.
-In addition, he established a law practice which would span for three decades and have four different partners.
-He would make some money, but not enough to consider himself wealthy.
+In addition, he established a law practice which spanned for three decades and had four different partners.
+He made some money, but not enough to consider himself wealthy.
 During his period in Victoriaville, Laurier opted to accept Confederation and identify himself as a moderate liberal, as opposed to a radical liberal.

+In 1869, while living in Victoriaville, Laurier was appointed an ensign in the Arthabaskaville Infantry Company.
+He was promoted to lieutenant in 1870, and from May to June was on active service at Saint-Hyacinthe during the second Fenian Raid.
+He continued to serve in the company until 1878, and in 1899 he was awarded the Canada General Service Medal for his service in 1870.

 Early political career (1871–1887)

 Member of the Legislative Assembly of Quebec (1871–1874)

 A member of the Quebec Liberal Party, Laurier was elected to the Legislative Assembly of Quebec for the riding of Drummond-Arthabaska in the 1871 Quebec general election, though the Liberal Party altogether suffered a landslide defeat.
 To win the provincial riding, Laurier campaigned on increasing funding for education, agriculture, and colonization.
-His career as a provincial politician was not noteworthy, and very few times would he make speeches in the legislature.
+His career as a provincial politician was not noteworthy, and very few times did he make speeches in the legislature.